-Leveraged Funds
+Leveraged Funds 0 - 10 points

-Developments that have executed Letters of Intent (LOIs) for unaffiliated party grant funds, capital campaign funds, federal funds, energy/utility rebates/incentive program funds, and/or municipal funds will be awarded points based on the percentage of award as it relates to the Total Development Budget.
+Developments that have executed Letters of Intent (LOIs) for unaffiliated party grant funds, capital campaign funds, federal funds, incentive program funds, and/or municipal funds will be awarded points based on the percentage of award as it relates to the Total Development Budget.
 MHDC resources and private institution loans are not eligible for points in this category, i.e., private bank loans, fund balance or MHDC HOME/NHTF.
+Historic Tax Credit Equity does not qualify as leveraged funds.